Skip to content

 • bool

-True if the LDAP self-bind connection could be established, i.e. was successful, False if no successful connection could be established.
+True if the LDAP self-bind connection could be established, i.e. was successful, False otherwise.

 Source code in src/elva/auth.py